 During the Obama administration, however, the EEOC made it mandatory that covered employers disclose employees’ compensation data.
 Before this, the EEO-1 survey had companies submit employment data having to do with employees’ race/ethnicity, gender, and job category.
 But the new requirement asked employers to also include employees’ wage and hour data with the EEO-1 report.

-In a turn of events, this requirement was reversed shortly after President Trump’s election and the regulation regarding compensation reports was suspended, a move that was quickly contested by the National Women’s Law Center.
+In a turn of events, this requirement was reversed shortly after President Trump’s election, and the regulation regarding compensation reports was suspended, a move that was quickly contested by the National Women’s Law Center.

-In an effort to thwart potential compensation discrimination, the EEOC, with the help of the federal courts, officially reinstated the compensation reporting requirement earlier this year.
+To thwart potential compensation discrimination, the EEOC, with the help of the federal courts, officially reinstated the compensation reporting requirement earlier this year.
 Companies with 100 or more employees will be required to submit 2017 and 2018 data about employee’s wages in addition to information regarding workers’ sex and ethnicity by September 30 of this year.

 Who Has to File?